BCM-HGSC/submissions-infrastructure/README.md

     - green
     - staging
     - testing
-    - current (symlink to blue or green)
+    - production (symlink to blue or green)
   - etc -> infrastructure/current/etc
 - some other team or application